-Written by Ryan on Tuesday the 28th of August 2018.
+Written by Active Minds on Tuesday the 28th of August 2018.

 Group activities are a fantastic way for people with dementia to socialise with each other, giving them an opportunity to talk, reminisce and share experiences, which will have a huge impact on their emotional wellbeing.